Silk: Production process

 The process of silk production is known as sericulture.
-The entire production process of silk can be divided into several steps which are typically handled by different entities.
+The entire production process of silk can be divided into several steps.
 Extracting raw silk starts by cultivating the silkworms on mulberry leaves.
-Once the worms start pupating in their cocoons, these are dissolved in boiling water in order for individual long fibres to be extracted and fed into the spinning reel.
+Once the worms start pupating in their cocoons, they are dissolved in boiling water in order for individual long fibers to be extracted and fed into the spinning reel.

 To produce 1 kg of silk, 104 kg of mulberry leaves must be eaten by 3000 silkworms.
 It takes about 5000 silkworms to make a pure silk kimono.
-The major silk producers are China (54%) and India (14%).
+The most important silk producers are China (54%) and India (14%).
 Other statistics:

 The environmental impact of silk production is potentially large when compared with other natural fibers.
 A life-cycle assessment of Indian silk production shows that the production process has a large carbon and water footprint, mainly due to the fact that it is an animal-derived fiber and more inputs such as fertilizer and water are needed per unit of fiber produced.